markuszoeller/markuszoeller.github.io/posts/2017/11/10/osse-prague-2017/index.rst

 The usual measure of success for writing documentation is **comprehensiveness**.
 Everything needs to be documented.
-With shorter delivery cycles of the software to document, it got harder to achieve that level of comprehensivess.
+With shorter delivery cycles of the software to document, it got harder to achieve that level of comprehensiveness.
 It is also hard to read a monolithic document of dozens to **hundreds of pages**.

 So they started to use a modular approach, based on the question, how to achieve a **specific goal**.
 He made a comparison to *StackOverflow*, which